-Bank5 Connect’s checking account yields 0.76% on all balances above $100, providing an incentive to pad it with more money than you might otherwise put in a checking account.
-Other popular online banks, including Ally Bank (0.10% on balances up to $15,000 and 0.60% on balances above $15,000) and Capital One 360 (0.20% on balances up to $49,999), have much less attractive yields.
-Even banks with comparable headline yields, such as Bank of Internet USA (0.71%) impose substantial restrictions, such as a $5,000 minimum daily balance to prevent a monthly maintenance fee.
+Bank5 Connect’s checking account yields 0.66% on all balances above $100, providing an incentive to pad it with more money than you might otherwise put in a checking account.
+Other popular online banks, including Ally Bank and Capital One 360, have much less attractive yields.

 2. Low Minimum Deposit and Balance Requirements

 Bank5 Connect’s checking and savings accounts require a minimum deposit of just $10 and a minimum balance of $100 to earn interest.
 This compares favorably to some other online banks with attractive checking and savings yields but relatively high minimum deposit or minimum balance requirements, including TIAA Bank, which requires a minimum deposit and balance of $1,500.

 3. Account Balances Above $250,000 Carry DIF Insurance

 Though this advantage doesn’t apply to every customer, it’s certainly nice to know Massachusetts’s DIF insurance program provides Bank5 Connect accounts with a second layer of deposit insurance protection.
 DIF protects account balances in excess of $250,000, picking up where standard FDIC insurance leaves off.
 And it covers every account, not just those belonging to Massachusetts residents.